pivotal-cf/pivotal-ui/CONTRIBUTING.md

 gulp sandbox
 ```

-Create a `sandbox.js` file and go to [http://localhost:8001](http://localhost:8001) to see your changes
+Create a `sandbox.js` file and go to [http://localhost:8001](http://localhost:8001) to see your changes.

+**Note**: After running `gulp sandbox`, copy any images used by the CSS into your 'sandbox/build' directory.

 To run unit tests: